Vortexzzzz/Xhub/README.md

 # Xhub
-The creater of Renahub and Xyz hub and joined together to make Xhub
+The creater of Renahub and Xyz hub has j joined together to make Xhub